 Desonide Lotion Description

-Chemically, desonide is C24H32O6.
+Chemically, desonide, USP is C24H32O6.
 It has the following structural formula:

-Desonide has the molecular weight of 416.51.
-It is a white to off white odorless powder which is soluble in methanol and practically insoluble in water.
+Desonide, USP has the molecular weight of 416.51.
+It is a white powder or crystal which is practically insoluble in water, sparingly soluble in ethanol and in acetone, soluble in chloroform.

 Desonide Lotion - Clinical Pharmacology